+The Company published its first Sustainability Report in 2010.
 The 2012-2013 Sustainability Report, the first prepared in accordance with GRI standards, initiated the monitoring and publication of the number of women in leadership positions and the number of employees by gender.
 Read more in this link.